adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The shaggy man hesitated.
 He was never ashamed of his shaggy looks before, but now that he was surrounded by so much magnificence and splendor the shaggy man felt sadly out of place.
 He carefully dusted his shaggy shoes with his shaggy handkerchief and entered the grand hall after the others.

-The Shaggy Man’s Welcome
+## The Shaggy Man’s Welcome

 The shaggy man stood in the great hall.
 In the big, cold, outside world people did not invite shaggy men to their homes.
-He slept more often in hay-lofts and stables than in comfort- able rooms.
+He slept more often in hay-lofts and stables than in comfortable rooms.
 He saw the splendidly dressed servants of the Princess Ozma.
 One of them bowed before him and said,

 "Permit me, sir, to conduct you to your apartments."
 "Very well," the shaggy man answered; "I’m ready."

 They went through the big hall, up the grand staircase and along a wide corridor to a carved doorway.
 Here the servant opened the door,

 "Please enter, sir, and make yourself at home.
 Whatever you see is for you to use and enjoy.
-The Princess dines at seven, and I shall be here in time to lead you to the drawing- room.
+The Princess dines at seven, and I shall be here in time to lead you to the drawingroom.
 Is there any command with which you desire to honor me?"

 "No," said the shaggy man; "but I’m much obliged."

 He entered the room and shut the door, and for a time stood in bewilderment.
 He was in one of the handsomest apartments in the most magnificent palace in the world.
 The rug upon the marble floor was so thick and soft that he could not hear the sound of his own footsteps.
-Upon the

-walls were splendid tapestries with scenes from the Land of Oz.
+Upon the walls were splendid tapestries with scenes from the Land of Oz.
 Books and ornaments were scattered about.
 The shaggy man has never seen so many pretty things in one place before.
 In one corner played a tinkling fountain of perfumed water.

 At the farther end of this charming room was an open doorway.
 He saw a wonderful bedroom.
 The bedstead was of gold and set with many diamonds.
 At one side of the bedroom was a dainty dressing-room, with new clothes.
 Beyond this was the bath — a large room with a marble pool.

 The shaggy man gazed upon all this luxury with silent amazement.
 Then he removed his shaggy boots and his shaggy clothing, and bathed in the pool with enjoyment.
 After that he went into the dressing-room and took fresh linen from the drawers and put it on.
-He examined the contents of the closets and selected an elegant suit of cloth- ing.
+He examined the contents of the closets and selected an elegant suit of clothing.
 On a table he found a chest, and on the cover was a silver plate,

 THE SHAGGY MAN: HIS BOX OF ORNAMENTS

 The chest was not locked, so he opened it.
 It contained rich jewels.
 The shaggy man breathed a deep sigh of joy and decided he was ready to meet the Royal Princess.

-Princess Ozma of Oz
+## Princess Ozma of Oz

-Dorothy threw her arms around Ozma and hugged and kissed her rapturously, and Toto barked joyfully and Button- Bright smiled a happy smile.
+Dorothy threw her arms around Ozma and hugged and kissed her rapturously, and Toto barked joyfully and Button-Bright smiled a happy smile.

 " Why didn’t you tell me about your birthday party?" asked the little Kansas girl.